DarkoMonzioCompagnoni/Data-analysis-portfolio/README.md

 ## SQL projects

-Find all the raw datasets[here](https://github.com/DarkoMonzioCompagnoni/datasets).
+Find all the raw datasets [here](https://github.com/DarkoMonzioCompagnoni/datasets).

 ### When Was the Golden Age of Video Games?
 In this project, I analyzed video game critic and user scores as well as sales data for the top 400 video games released since 1977.
 I searched for the golden age of video games by identifying release years that users and critics liked best, and I explored the business side of gaming by looking at game sales data.